Linkcube/shizu-assistance-contained/README.md

 - Restart your backend container, and everything should be correctly restored from before the change.
 - Continue updating the software as instructed through `git pull` or copy release data.

+## Generic Visuals
+With v0.14.0, the option to select from a a pool of generic visuals has been added, this does require the user to setup a folder for the bind mount to point to in `.env`.